albersg/albersg/README.md

 ### Hi there, I'm [Alberto Sánchez](https://github.com/albersg) 👋

-I have studied Computer Science at [Complutese University of Madrid](https://ucm.es), and soon studying a Master in Applied Artificial Intelligence at [Carlos III University](https://uc3m.es).
+I have studied Computer Science at [Complutese University of Madrid](https://ucm.es), and currently studying a Master in Applied Artificial Intelligence at [Carlos III University](https://uc3m.es).
 I have a passion for Artificial Intelligence, Data Science, and open source development.

 ## Skills: